Historia Mundum

 The nobility accumulated power because their lands were in high demand by those fleeing the barbarians.
 Princes, knights and noblemen with access to land suddenly welcomed an influx of peasants.
 Meanwhile, kings lost their relevance, because power was decentralized in the hands of many feudal lords.

-The commonfolk were mostly made up of peasants who, in exchange for work and protection in the fiefs, became serfs.
-Unlike slaves, who followed their owners wherever they went, serfs were tied to the land — if a land exchanged hands, so did the serf, who could remain there, working for the new feudal lord.
-The workers were supposed to show gratitude to their lord and they mostly did it.
-In addition, due to the influence of the Church, serfs expected to go to Paradise after dying, as a reward for their good work and good behavior on Earth.
+The common people were mostly peasants who, in exchange for work and protection in the fiefs, became serfs.
+Unlike slaves, who followed their owners wherever they went, serfs were tied to the land: if an estate changed hands, the serf could remain there working for the new feudal lord.
+The workers were expected to show gratitude to their lord, and they usually did so.
+In addition, due to the influence of the Church, serfs expected to go to Paradise after death as a reward for good work and good behavior on Earth.

 A peasant gifting his feudal lord with an assortment of fruits, as a token of his gratitude while other peasants watch and pray nearby. © CS Media.